Emmanuelkimutai/alx-higher_level_programming/0x0A-python-inheritance/README.md

 A function that returns True if the object is an instance of class that inherited from the specified class els false
 Write an empy class BseGeometry
+Adding public intance method that raises an exception with the message area() is not implemented